 Sierras Chicas, ArgentinaGo Back

-GLOBETROTTING IN THE SIERRA CHICAS, ARGENTINA
+GLOBETROTTING IN THE SIERRAS CHICAS, ARGENTINA

-In between rides there is the opportunity to dine on traditional Argentinean cuisine, swim in the pool, enjoy long, uninterrupted walks or a spot of bird twitching.
+In between rides there is the opportunity to dine on traditional Argentinean cuisine, swim in the pool, enjoy long, uninterrupted walks or do a spot of bird twitching.
 The estancia also offers polo weeks three times a year which are specifically aimed at the beginner, novice or occasional player who wishes to learn how to play, brush up their skills or just have some fun in an informal and friendly environment.
 Half-day polo sessions are combined with stunning trail rides out into the estancia in the afternoon.
-The polo weeks offer the best of both worlds, learning or honing your polo skills in the morning and then exploring the estancia in the afternoon.
+The polo weeks offer the best of both worlds: learning or honing your polo skills in the morning and then exploring the estancia in the afternoon.

 There is also an eight-day, seven-night long distance ride available three times a year, which explores the beautiful Sierras Chicas.
 The ride takes guests over the constantly changing geography of the region, through areas impossible to reach by car.
 Guests stay at a variety of locations from local estancias to very simple dwellings exposing guests to the life of the local people.
 The eight-day ride is rich in local history and offers some exceptional riding.